skypjack/entt/docs/md/core.md

 Basically, the whole system relies on a handful of classes.
 In particular:

-* The unique, sequential identifier associated with a given type:
+* The unique sequential identifier associated with a given type:

   ```cpp
   auto index = entt::type_index<a_type>::value();